 Adverse weather at harvesting causes slow and inadequate drying of maize which results in fungal growth and possible aflatoxin formation.
 Thus the timing of harvest can therefore have a major influence on ultimate aflatoxin contamination in the maize.
 Whereas early harvest followed by effective drying can prevent pre-harvest fungal growth and toxin production, late harvesting may also be preventive because it allows field drying to proceed until a desirable moisture content is reached, particularly where there is little likelihood of pre-harvest infection (Munkvold, 2003a).

 It is important to ensure that timely harvested maize is correctly handled to prevent contamination.
 Immediately, after harvest, it should be dried as quickly as possible to a level of moisture content below 13.5% in order to stop or prevent fungal growth.
 As fungal growth proceeds at lower aw in grain already invaded by fungi, it is advisable to maintain the moisture content of stored seed at even lower levels.
 Drying relies on the sun in Africa , thus taking longer to reach a safe moisture level.
 If maize is not properly dried, aflatoxin contamination can increase ten-fold in the three days following harvest (Tanboon-ek, 1989).
 This is particularly the case in regions where humidity and rainfall remain high at harvesting, delaying the harvest and constraining drying.
-It is also a challenge in regions where the next [rainy?] season starts early when crops are still in the field (Kaaya and Kyamuhangire, 2005).
+It is also a challenge in regions where the next rainy season starts early when crops are still in the field (Kaaya and Kyamuhangire, 2005).

 Farmers are advised to dry maize outside the field and to avoid drying on bare ground.
 A practical approach in Africa is drying on a raised platform, using a bin for unshelled maize and tarpaulins for shelled maize.
-It is also necessary to promote use of other appropriate technologies for the quick drying of maize and other crops to ensure optimum moisture levels.
+It is also necessary to promote the use of other appropriate technologies for the quick drying of maize and other crops to ensure optimum moisture levels.
 The use of solar or hot air drying and monitoring of moisture content during drying are recommended practices.

-23.4.2 Effective storage
+4.2 Proper storage

 After drying, maize should be stored in dry, sanitary conditions to prevent pest attacks and to minimise aflatoxin contamination.
 When good storage practices are observed, aflatoxin levels in maize are not believed to increase (Munkvold and Desjardins, 1997).
 In Africa, however, aflatoxin contamination during storage is common because the storage conditions are favourable for its growth.
 Storage structures are characterised by excessive heat, high humidity, lack of aeration and insect and storage damage.
-Generally, maize cobs should be stored in a well aerated drying bin.
+Generally, maize cobs should be stored in a well-aerated drying bin.
 The Codex Alimentarius Commission (CAC) recommends the use of dry and well-constructed structures which provide protection from rain, drainage and ground water, the entry of rodents and birds, and which ideally enable minimum temperature fluctuations (CAC, 2002).
 In addition to possession of good storage facilities, farmers are required to clear the facilities of remains of the previous harvests and to destroy infested crop residues (Munkvold, 2003a).
 The monitoring of quality and insect infestation status is necessary.
 If pest infestation is observed, the application of chemicals to prevent further infestation and fungal growth is recommended (Munkvold, 2003b).